Entry Form for the Aurealis Awards – entries open in June and close December 14, 2019.

 Yes, digital entries are encouraged in all categories.
 Details of file types (epub or mobi files) and where to send them will be provided after works are registered (and if required, paid for).

-Online entries must have been lodged by midnight 7 December 2017.
-Copies of entered works must be received by the judging panels at the addresses provided no later than 31 December 2017.
+Online entries for the Aurealis Awards must have been lodged via the online entry form by midnight 14 December 2019.
+Copies of entered works must be received by the judging panels at the addresses provided no later than 31 December 2019.

 For the Convenors’ Award for Excellence please read information and access the entry form for this award on the Rules and Conditions page.

 The Aurealis Awards 2019 are for works of speculative fiction by authors, editors and illustrators, who are Australian citizens or permanent residents, first published in English between 1 January 2019 and 31 December 2019.

-Finalists will be announced on the website in February 2018, and the winners announced at a ceremony time and place to be advised (usually in April).
+Finalists will be announced on the website in February 2019, and the winners announced at a ceremony time and place to be advised.

 By entering a work in the Aurealis Awards process, you undertake to supply a copy of the work to each of the judges of the relevant category/categories, i.e. you’ll need to supply copies of the work for each judge in each category entered.

 Works may be entered in more than one category, but we encourage you to only choose the most relevant, rather than make across-the-board, blanket entries.
 Note that each entry into a fee-paying category will incur an entry fee.

-All judges accept electronic copies of entries.
+All judges accept digital copies of entries.
 File types (epub and mobi) and where to send them will be forwarded to you after entry (and payment, if required).

 The Aurealis Awards always aim to be as inclusive as possible.
 If you are aware of any work that should be entered in the 2019 process but which does not appear on the list of entries please contact the judging coordinator with details so we can encourage the author/publisher to enter it.